Aruba: Geography

-Aruba is located 77 km (48 mi) west of Curaçao and 29 km (18 mi) north of Paraguaná Peninsula of Venezuela.
+Aruba is located 77 km west of Curaçao and 29 km north of Paraguaná Peninsula of Venezuela.
 Aruba showcases three distinct landscapes.
-The northwestern region is primarily characterised by flat batholith landscapes.
+The north-western region is primarily characterised by flat batholith landscapes.
 Notable landmarks include the conical Hooiberg hill and rock formations like Ayo and Casibari.
-Moreover, the northeastern part of the island features the oldest formations known as the Aruba Lava Formation.
+Moreover, the north-eastern part of the island features the oldest formations known as the Aruba Lava Formation.
 This region is marked by rolling hills, including Jamanota, and is home to Arikok National Park, and limestone terraces surround these two landscapes.
 The low-lying limestone terrace regions are defined by their white sandy beaches and the high plateaus on the north side of the island, in contrast, are constantly battered by the rough waters of the ocean, featuring caves and small natural bridge formations.

 The arid landscape in Aruba is not solely a product of its climate but is also a consequence of extensive deforestation and exploitation during the Spanish colonisation of the island.
 Consequently, certain crops, such as aloe vera, thrive in this environment due to the high calcium-rich soil known as liming.
 As of 2022, Aruba only has 2.3% of forest-covered land area and only 0.5% of protected natural area.
 The Aruba Conservation Foundation, established in 2003, oversees the management of the conservation of 16 established protected areas, which encompass a total of nearly 25% of the island's surface, as well as four Marine protected areas (MPAs) The Arikok National Park, established as formal conservation land in 2000, covers 20% of the island.
 Forest cover is around 2% of the total land area, equivalent to 420 hectares (ha) of forest in 2020, which was unchanged from 1990.
 None of the forest was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity), and no forest area was found within protected areas.

 The geography includes naturally formed rooi or gullies that channel rainwater towards dams and ultimately the ocean.
 Other than Arikok National Park, the Bubali Bird Sanctuary is the only significant body of water on the island that holds the status of protected nature reserve and serves as a brackish water lagoon.